p2-inc/keycloak-orgs/README.md

 These are the configuration options for the "Home IdP Discovery" Authenticator.
 It will need to be placed in your flow as a replacement for a "Username form", or after another Authenticator/Form that sets the `ATTEMPTED_USERNAME` note.

+### Active Organization

+It is possible to define an active organization and switch it.
+It's currently based on user's attribute and the active organization id, name, role or attribute can be mapped into tokens with a configurable mapper.
+For more information you can refer to [active-organization](./docs/active-organization.md).

 ## License

 We’ve changed the license of our core extensions from the AGPL v3 to the [Elastic License v2](https://github.com/elastic/elasticsearch/blob/main/licenses/ELASTIC-LICENSE-2.0.txt).